 Most recipes for agua fresca call for straining out solids after blending.
 I’ve made this about 3 times since returning and I have yet to strain.
 I kind of like the thick frothy texture.
 But know that if you want a clearer and thinner concoction, you can strain the drink before serving it.

 If I were to paraphrase this recipe it would be “put fruity stuff in a blender with some sugar and a little ice and a bunch of water and call it good!!”

-1. In a heatproof measuring glass combine the sugar with enough simmering water to make 1 cup of liquid (about ¾ cup of simmering water).
+- In a heatproof measuring glass combine the sugar with enough simmering water to make 1 cup of liquid (about ¾ cup of simmering water).
 Allow the sugar to dissolve into the hot water, stirring occasionally.
-This water should cool significantly by the time you use it.
+This water needs to cool significantly by the time you use it.

 Note: I don’t serve this over ice because I put ice in the blender which chills the beverage.
 You can use water in the blender instead of ice, but I would use a bit less water at first and add it to taste.
 The water combined with ice in a glass will dilute the sugar considerably.
 AND, don’t you just love my big plastic tea pitcher.
 I’m pretty sure someone was supposed to give me some photogenic Simon Pearce hand-blown glass pitcher at food stylist orientation (what???).
 But it is good to have pitchers that can double for plant watering and row boat bailing, too, right?